 - Method Acting: A rare and very notable inversion.
 Brooks has said she'd never even read a script and had a very laidback attitude towards acting and directors on set.

 - Money, Dear Boy: Why she returned to Hollywood in the 1930s despite openly despising the place.

-- Raven Hair, Ivory Skin: Was known for her pale skin and jet-black hair, the latter which stood out due to her hairstyle.
+- Raven Hair, Ivory Skin: Was known for her pale skin and jet-black hair, the latter of which stood out due to her hairstyle.